mokuda2/senioryearreflection/_posts/2024-04-04-A-Spark-of-Fire.md

 “I like getting to know people too.
 I think the mission really helped me get out of my comfort zone.
 Last summer, I was the only one in the house since all of my roommates were gone, and it was super lonely.
 I definitely don’t want that to happen.”

-He and I ranked our favorite bread and soups, and then we went to the Music Building afterwards.
+He and I ranked our favorite breads and soups, and then we went to the Music Building afterwards.

+"What kind of music do you listen to?"
+Jonah asked.

-“I mostly played classical music growing up,” I said when he and I sat down in one of the practice rooms.
-“I really like Chopin.
+"I don't listen to too much, but I really like Blackpink," I said.
+"They're the only K-pop group I really listen to.
+But I mostly played classical music growing up.
+I really like Chopin.
 Do you know any classical piano songs?”

 “Not really,” Jonah answered.
 “I know ‘Clair de Lune.’
 It’s super pretty.”

 “I like that piece too.
 I can play most of it from memory.”
 I played it for him.
 It was odd but cool that I was playing the piano for someone on a first date.
 I hadn’t done anything quite like this.

+<center><iframe width="853" height="480" src="https://www.youtube.com/embed/vm3sOI8xLb8" title="Michael Okuda &#39;Clair de Lune&#39; Final" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></center>

 After the last chord, Jonah took a deep breath.
 “Can we just let the air sink in for a moment?” he said.
 “You’re really good at the piano.”